jniluo15/jbcs_git_basics/README.md

 ###### Atom - index.html :

-- View the conflict in Atom, the editor even gives you buttons for which change to keep!
+- View the conflict in Atom.
+You may need to close and re-open index.html.
+The editor even gives you buttons for which change to keep!
 (Ours: Local, Theirs: Remote) **DON'T** use these buttons this time!

 ![index.html file](img/merge_conflict.png)